nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 ManagedCluster after creation (if allowed by AKS) because CAPZ will not override user-provided fields for which it does not have its own opinion on ASO resources.

+While it couples CAPZ to one ASO API version, this approach allows CAPZ to move a more calculated pace with regards to AKS API versions the way it's done today.
+This also narrows CAPZ's scope of responsibility which reduces CAPZ's exposure to potential incompatibilities with certain ASO API versions.

 Regarding ClusterClass, this option functions the same as [Option 2] or [Option 3], where all ASO fields can be defined in a template.
 This option opens up an additional safeguard though, where webhooks could flag fields which should not be defined in a template.
 Similar webhook checks would be less practical in the other